MarcosBezerra/Course-Project-Getting-and-Clenning-Data/Codebook.md

 - Its activity label.
 Variable Descriptions

-Variable            /     Description
+Variable  --   Description

-activities	              The activity performed fbodyaccjerk-mean-x 	    Mean frequency of body accerlation jerk for X direction fbodyaccjerk-mean-y  	    Mean frequency of body accerlation jerk for Y direction fbodyaccjerk-mean-z	      Mean frequency of body accerlation jerk for Z direction fbodyaccjerk-std-x	      Standard deviation frequency of body accerlation jerk for X direction fbodyaccjerk-std-y	      Standard deviation frequency of body accerlation jerk for Y direction fbodyaccjerk-std-z	      Standard deviation frequency of body accerlation jerk for Z direction fbodyaccmag-mean	        Mean frequency of body acceleration magnitude fbodyaccmag-std	          Standard deviation of frequency of body acceleration magnitude fbodyacc-mean-x	          Mean frequency of body acceleration for X direction fbodyacc-mean-y	          Mean frequency of body acceleration for Y direction fbodyacc-mean-z	          Mean frequency of body acceleration for Z direction fbodyacc-std-x	          Standard deviation of frequency of body acceleration for X direction fbodyacc-std-y	          Standard deviation of frequency of body acceleration for Y direction fbodyacc-std-z	          Standard deviation of frequency of body acceleration for Z direction fbodybodyaccjerkmag-mean	Mean frequency of body acceleration jerk magnitude fbodybodyaccjerkmag-std	  Standard deviation of frequency of body acceleration jerk magnitude fbodybodygyrojerkmag-mean	Mean frequency of magnitude of body gyroscope jerk measurement fbodybodygyrojerkmag-std	Standard deviation frequency of magnitude of body gyroscope jerk measurement fbodybodygyromag-mean	    Mean frequency of magnitude of body gyroscope measurement fbodybodygyromag-std	    Standard deviation of frequency of magnitude of body gyroscope measurement fbodygyro-mean-x	        Mean frequency of body gyroscope measurement for X direction fbodygyro-mean-y	        Mean frequency of body gyroscope measurement for Y direction fbodygyro-mean-z	        Mean frequency of body gyroscope measurement for Z direction fbodygyro-std-x	          Standard deviation frequency of body gyroscope measurement for X direction fbodygyro-std-y	          Standard deviation frequency of body gyroscope measurement for Y direction fbodygyro-std-z	          Standard deviation frequency of body gyroscope measurement for Z direction subject	Subject           ID tbodyaccjerkmag-mean	    Mean magnitude of body acceleration jerk tbodyaccjerkmag-std	      Standard deviation of magnitude of body acceleration jerk tbodyaccjerk-mean-x	      Mean time of body acceleration jerk for X direction tbodyaccjerk-mean-y	      Mean time of body acceleration jerk for Y direction tbodyaccjerk-mean-z	      Mean time of body acceleration jerk for Z direction tbodyaccjerk-std-x	      Standard deviation of time of body acceleration jerk for X direction tbodyaccjerk-std-y	      Standard deviation of time of body acceleration jerk for Y direction tbodyaccjerk-std-z	      Standard deviation of time of body acceleration jerk for Z direction tbodyaccmag-mean	        Mean magnitude of body Acc tbodyaccmag-std	          Standard deviation of magnitude of body Acc tbodyacc-mean-x	          Mean time for acceleration of body for X direction tbodyacc-mean-y	          Mean time for acceleration of body for Y direction tbodyacc-mean-z	          Mean time for acceleration of body for Z direction tbodyacc-std-x	          Standard deviation of time for acceleration of body for X direction tbodyacc-std-y	          Standard deviation of time for acceleration of body for Y direction tbodyacc-std-z	          Standard deviation of time for acceleration of body for Z direction tbodygyrojerkmag-mean	    Mean magnitude of body body gyroscope jerk measurement tbodygyrojerkmag-std    	Standard deviation of magnitude of body body gyroscope jerk measurement tbodygyrojerk-mean-x	    Mean jerk signal of body for X direction tbodygyrojerk-mean-y	    Mean jerk signal of body for Y direction tbodygyrojerk-mean-z	    Mean jerk signal of body for Z direction tbodygyrojerk-std-x	      Standard deviation of jerk signal of body for X direction tbodygyrojerk-std-y	      Standard deviation of jerk signal of body for Y direction tbodygyrojerk-std-z	      Standard deviation of jerk signal of body for Z direction tbodygyromag-mean	        Mean magnitude of body gyroscope measurement tbodygyromag-std	        Standard deviation of magnitude of body gyroscope measurement tbodygyro-mean-x	        Mean body gyroscope measurement for X direction tbodygyro-mean-y         	Mean body gyroscope measurement for Y direction tbodygyro-mean-z	        Mean body gyroscope measurement for Z direction tbodygyro-std-x	          Standard deviation of body gyroscope measurement for X direction tbodygyro-std-y	          Standard deviation of body gyroscope measurement for Y direction tbodygyro-std-z	          Standard deviation of body gyroscope measurement for Z direction tgravityaccmag-mean     	Mean gravity acceleration magnitude tgravityaccmag-std	      Standard deviation of gravity acceleration magnitude tgravityacc-mean-x      	Mean time of acceleration of gravity for X direction tgravityacc-mean-y	      Mean time of acceleration of gravity for Y direction tgravityacc-mean-z	      Mean time of acceleration of gravity for Z direction tgravityacc-std-x	        Standard deviation of time of acceleration of gravity for X direction tgravityacc-std-y	        Standard deviation of time of acceleration of gravity for Y direction tgravityacc-std-z	        Standard deviation of time of acceleration of gravity for Z direction
+1)activities --     The activity performed
+2)fbodyaccjerk-mean-x -- 	    Mean frequency of body accerlation jerk for X direction 3)fbodyaccjerk-mean-y --	    Mean frequency of body accerlation jerk for Y direction 4)fbodyaccjerk-mean-z	--     Mean frequency of body accerlation jerk for Z direction 5)fbodyaccjerk-std-x	--      Standard deviation frequency of body accerlation jerk for X direction 6)fbodyaccjerk-std-y --      Standard deviation frequency of body accerlation jerk for Y direction
+7) fbodyaccjerk-std-z	--      Standard deviation frequency of body accerlation jerk for Z direction 8)fbodyaccmag-mean --	        Mean frequency of body acceleration magnitude 9)fbodyaccmag-std	--          Standard deviation of frequency of body acceleration magnitude 10)fbodyacc-mean-x --	          Mean frequency of body acceleration for X direction 11)fbodyacc-mean-y --	          Mean frequency of body acceleration for Y direction 12)fbodyacc-mean-z --	          Mean frequency of body acceleration for Z direction 13)fbodyacc-std-x	--          Standard deviation of frequency of body acceleration for X direction 14)fbodyacc-std-y	--          Standard deviation of frequency of body acceleration for Y direction 15)fbodyacc-std-z	--          Standard deviation of frequency of body acceleration for Z direction 16)fbodybodyaccjerkmag-mean --	Mean frequency of body acceleration jerk magnitude 17)fbodybodyaccjerkmag-std --	  Standard deviation of frequency of body acceleration jerk magnitude 18)fbodybodygyrojerkmag-mean --	Mean frequency of magnitude of body gyroscope jerk measurement 19)fbodybodygyrojerkmag-std --	Standard deviation frequency of magnitude of body gyroscope jerk measurement 20)fbodybodygyromag-mean --	    Mean frequency of magnitude of body gyroscope measurement 21)fbodybodygyromag-std	--    Standard deviation of frequency of magnitude of body gyroscope measurement 22)fbodygyro-mean-x	--        Mean frequency of body gyroscope measurement for X direction 23)fbodygyro-mean-y	--        Mean frequency of body gyroscope measurement for Y direction 24)fbodygyro-mean-z	--        Mean frequency of body gyroscope measurement for Z direction 25)fbodygyro-std-x	--          Standard deviation frequency of body gyroscope measurement for X direction 26)fbodygyro-std-y	--          Standard deviation frequency of body gyroscope measurement for Y direction 27)fbodygyro-std-z	--          Standard deviation frequency of body gyroscope measurement for Z direction 28)subject	Subject  --           ID 29)tbodyaccjerkmag-mean	--    Mean magnitude of body acceleration jerk 30)tbodyaccjerkmag-std	--      Standard deviation of magnitude of body acceleration jerk 31)tbodyaccjerk-mean-x --	      Mean time of body acceleration jerk for X direction 32)tbodyaccjerk-mean-y --	      Mean time of body acceleration jerk for Y direction 33)tbodyaccjerk-mean-z --	      Mean time of body acceleration jerk for Z direction 34)tbodyaccjerk-std-x	--      Standard deviation of time of body acceleration jerk for X direction 35)tbodyaccjerk-std-y	--      Standard deviation of time of body acceleration jerk for Y direction 36)tbodyaccjerk-std-z	--      Standard deviation of time of body acceleration jerk for Z direction 37)tbodyaccmag-mean	--        Mean magnitude of body Acc 38)tbodyaccmag-std --	          Standard deviation of magnitude of body Acc 39)tbodyacc-mean-x --	          Mean time for acceleration of body for X direction 40)tbodyacc-mean-y --	          Mean time for acceleration of body for Y direction 41)tbodyacc-mean-z--	          Mean time for acceleration of body for Z direction 42)tbodyacc-std-x	--          Standard deviation of time for acceleration of body for X direction 43)tbodyacc-std-y	--          Standard deviation of time for acceleration of body for Y direction 44)tbodyacc-std-z	--          Standard deviation of time for acceleration of body for Z direction 45)tbodygyrojerkmag-mean  --	    Mean magnitude of body body gyroscope jerk measurement 46)tbodygyrojerkmag-std --   	Standard deviation of magnitude of body body gyroscope jerk measurement 47)tbodygyrojerk-mean-x	--    Mean jerk signal of body for X direction 48)tbodygyrojerk-mean-y	--    Mean jerk signal of body for Y direction 49)tbodygyrojerk-mean-z	--    Mean jerk signal of body for Z direction 50)tbodygyrojerk-std-x --	      Standard deviation of jerk signal of body for X direction 51)tbodygyrojerk-std-y --	      Standard deviation of jerk signal of body for Y direction 52)tbodygyrojerk-std-z --	      Standard deviation of jerk signal of body for Z direction 53)tbodygyromag-mean --	        Mean magnitude of body gyroscope measurement 54)tbodygyromag-std	--        Standard deviation of magnitude of body gyroscope measurement 55)tbodygyro-mean-x	--        Mean body gyroscope measurement for X direction 56)tbodygyro-mean-y --        	Mean body gyroscope measurement for Y direction 57)tbodygyro-mean-z	--        Mean body gyroscope measurement for Z direction 58)tbodygyro-std-x --	          Standard deviation of body gyroscope measurement for X direction 59)tbodygyro-std-y --          Standard deviation of body gyroscope measurement for Y direction 60)tbodygyro-std-z --	          Standard deviation of body gyroscope measurement for Z direction 61)tgravityaccmag-mean--     	Mean gravity acceleration magnitude 62)tgravityaccmag-std	--      Standard deviation of gravity acceleration magnitude 63)tgravityacc-mean-x --     	Mean time of acceleration of gravity for X direction 64)tgravityacc-mean-y	--      Mean time of acceleration of gravity for Y direction 65)tgravityacc-mean-z	--      Mean time of acceleration of gravity for Z direction 66)tgravityacc-std-x	--        Standard deviation of time of acceleration of gravity for X direction 67)tgravityacc-std-y	--        Standard deviation of time of acceleration of gravity for Y direction 68)tgravityacc-std-z	--        Standard deviation of time of acceleration of gravity for Z direction